barrage/ragu-chat-api/docs/MESSAGES.md

 #### `workflow.existing`

 Open an existing workflow.
 The workflow ID must be provided in the payload.
-The server will respond with a `system.workflow.open` message, depending on the type of workflow opened.
+The server will respond with a `workflow.open` message, depending on the type of workflow opened.

 ```json
 {